 Procedure for setting up a trust in Malta is relatively simple.
 While trusts are not typical to systems of law based on Common Law and are not generally found in civil law countries, Malta proves to be an exception to this rule.
 Maltese Law recognises all the main types of trusts one would normally find in traditional common law jurisdictions.
 They can be used for a wide variety of purposes such as; asset protection, estate or tax planning, as a commercial tool or for testamentary usage.

-Our affiliate is able to incorporate and administer such trusts whilst ensuring compliance and confidentiality.
+Premier Fiduciary and Trusts Limited is able to incorporate and administer such trusts whilst ensuring compliance and confidentiality.
 Our team can structure and administer a wide range of trusts to suit your individual needs and circumstances.

 The main features of this service include: